TimmyGray/Dotnet_Server/README.md

 All models and services using in the app,are placing in the single library https://github.com/TimmyGray/BuyingLibrary;
 Each controller implemented only methods that are using in frontend (not of all crud operations)
 Simple email sending also implemented
+This server using controllers sending buys, cable components and prices to the frontend application and get orders and clients from it and store them in mongo db

 How to run:
 1) Clone this repo